yetio/savant.mqtt/README.md

 ### Configuring Savant

-Because managing state is faster than making service requests, we'll want to use triggers to update our lights.
+Because managing state needs offical softwares from Savant which I doesn't have, so I changed to use service request argument.

 #### Required Workflows for Triggers

 Steps:
 - View Services
 - Pick the service where you need lights to match state
-- Create a new Service Request (naming convention: `DimmerSetVariable_{Address2}_{Address1}`
-- Double click the service to open in automator
-- Savant Action Argument Setter as step 1 with DimmerLevel from State Center and Value of `userDefined.SetDimmerLevel_{Address2}_{Address1}`
+- Find the service request name of each zones, and pick the service name and the request name.
+    E.g. `Study-Lighting-Lighting_controller-1-SVC_ENV_LIGHTING-DimmerSet`
 - Main action with DimmerSet on Lighting Controller Source

 #### Triggers